 In the years that followed, I remained interested in design and continued to create, but pursued a wide range of interests that included art history, philosophy, psychology, and sociology.
 In 1995, after traveling outside of the country for several years, I began learning HTML.
 In 2000, I took web development and graphic design classes as a foil to the abstract and technical nature of the undergraduate degree in chemistry that I was pursuing.
 Apart from my studies, I created logos and brand collateral for a rowing club that I started, and also developed websites for businesses and organizations that I was involved in.
 While in graduate school in Oxford, England, I worked at a local company and created logos and graphic materials for the University's rowing teams and other sports clubs.

 Over the years, I've had the opportunity to work with a wide variety of small business clients.
 My favorite projects have been active lifestyle brands that have been able to significantly increase revenues by improved online presence and brand alignment.
-For the most part, this work has taken the form of website development, but I've also provided photography, videography, and consulting services in the mix.
+For the most part, this work has taken the form of website development, but I've also provided photography, videography, logo design, copywriting, and consulting services in the mix.
 I've found that this type of coherent, wholistic approach gives the best results for small companies in the end.

 To discuss how your business can raise its bottom line through more intentional presentation, better brand alignment, and a more fulfilling customer experience, contact me and we can set up a time to talk.